Big-Diff/big-diff.github.io/README.md

 # BIGDiff: Bipartite Graph-Based Diffusion Solvers for Vehicle Routing Problems

-BigDiff is a bipartite graph-based diffusion framework for vehicle routing problems (VRPs).
+BIGDiff is a bipartite graph-based diffusion framework for vehicle routing problems (VRPs).
-Instead of directly reconstructing a complete visiting sequence, BigDiff decomposes routing into two stages:
+Instead of directly reconstructing a complete visiting sequence, BIGDiff decomposes routing into two stages:

 1. **Customer-to-slot assignment**: a consistency diffusion model predicts a heatmap that assigns customers to vehicle slots/routes.
 2. **Route refinement**: a lightweight local search / PyVRP-based decoder refines the visiting order within each predicted slot.